 Note: Since navigation menus, sidebars, and footers are important structural elements of a template, we don't recommend using custom CSS to add these features to templates that don't support them.

 As soon as you pick a template, you can start building your site with it right away.
-To get started, visit Squarespace.com, pick a product line, choose a template, and click Start With This Design.
+To get started, visit Squarespace.com.

 We've found that the best way to pick the right template is experimenting by switching templates on your site.
 However, we know sometimes it helps to just ask an expert.